bsafdi/GCE-2FIG/README.md

 # GCE-2FIG
 This code uses 2FIG sources to constrain spatial distributions of pulsar-like PS populations.
 The main purpose of the code is to test the results presented in [1705.00009](https://arxiv.org/pdf/1705.00009.pdf).

+All of the code is contained in the `likelihood` directory and example notebooks are contained in `notebooks`.

 ## Compiling and running

 This code package is written in `python` and `cython`.
 To compile the `cython`, go into the `likelihood/` subfolder and execute the file `make.sh`.
 Note that you must have `cython` installed.
 Examples of how to run the code are presented in the `examples/` subfolder.